Aladdin Sane: Title and artwork

 Duffy believed that Bowie's inspiration for the "flash" design came from a ring once worn by Elvis Presley; it featured the letters TCB (an acronym for Taking Care of Business) with a lightning flash.
 Pegg believes the cover has a deeper meaning, representing the "split down the middle" personality of the Aladdin Sane character and reflecting Bowie's split feelings regarding the US tour and his newfound stardom.
 The teardrop on his chest was Duffy's idea; Bowie said the photographer "just popped it in there.
 I thought it was rather sweet."
 It was airbrushed by Philip Castle, who also helped create the silvery effect on Bowie's body on the sleeve.
 Regarded as one of the most iconic images of Bowie, it was called "the Mona Lisa of album covers" by The Guardian's Mick McCann and one of the 50 greatest album covers of all time by Billboard in 2022.
 Pegg calls it "perhaps the most celebrated image of Bowie's long career".

 Upon release, the cover was polarising.
 According to Cann, some were offended and bewildered at Bowie's appearance, while others found it daring.
-Henry Edwards of The New York Times initially described the image as "the most cunning representation to date of this angel‐faced, 25‐year‐old, English composer‐performer as a disembodied spirit of the Space Age".
-In retrospect, Cann writes that a cover like Aladdin Sane's can be a risky move for artists whose success is relatively recent.
+Henry Edwards of The New York Times initially described the image as "the most cunning representation to date of this angel-faced, 25-year-old, English composer-performer as a disembodied spirit of the Space Age".
+In retrospect, Cann argues that a cover like Aladdin Sane's can be a risky move for artists whose success is relatively recent.
+Later publications have compared the lightning bolt design to that of the flag of the British Union of Fascists.